A Quick Guide To The Best London Christmas Markets 2023

 Southbank Centre Winter Market magical family shows, global street food, markets

-Walk along the river to the Shakespeare’s Globe for Christmas at the Snow Globe or hop on the London Eye at dusk for amazing views over London just as all of the Christmas lights light up the city.
+Walk along the river to the Shakespeare’s Globe for Fir Tree at the Snow Globe or hop on the London Eye at dusk for amazing views over London just as all of the Christmas lights light up the city.

-Southbank Centre Christmas market dates
+Southbank Christmas market 2023 dates

 Winter Wonderland London is the largest of the London Christmas markets with the south end of Hyde Park being completely transformed into a winter wonderland from mid November until early January.

-If you want to do any of the experiences such as ice skating, riding the Giant Obersation Wheel or the fairground rides, these cost extra and you will need to book some of them in advance.
+If you want to do any of the experiences such as ice skating, riding the Giant Observation Wheel or the fairground rides, these cost extra and you will need to book some of them in advance.

-While you’re in the area, you might want to get your fix or carol singing at the Royal Albert Hall (tickets go on sale in October) or head to Oxford Street to see the Christmas lights.
+While you’re in the area, you might want to catch one of the Christmas shows at the Royal Albert Hall or head to Oxford Street or bond Street to see the Christmas lights.

-Winter Wonderland dates
+Winter Wonderland 2023 dates

 Christmas in Leicester Square